K2DaC/ErrBitWP/README.md

-Errbit Notifer for Windows Phone
+Errbit Notifier for Windows Phone
 ========

-The Errbit notifier for Windows Phone is designed to give you instant notification of any uncaught exceptions thrown from your Windows Phone applications.
+The Errbit Notifier for Windows Phone is designed to give you instant notification of any uncaught exceptions thrown from your Windows Phone applications.

 put this line to your App.cs